Efficient Post-Selection for General Quantum LDPC Codes: Results

-Specifically, the BP+LSD decoder \cite{hillmann2025localized} first runs BP, accepting its solution if it converges, and otherwise applying LSD postprocessing.
-In LSD, clusters are grown incrementally (prioritizing high-likelihood error mechanisms) until they become valid.
-Each cluster is then decoded by inverting the submatrix of the check matrix restricted to the relevant detectors and a set of linearly independent columns with highest BP likelihoods within the cluster.
-Crucially, a matrix factorization algorithm called on-the-fly elimination enables efficient validity check and local decoding; since this can be done in parallel on multiple small clusters, BP+LSD can achieve reduced runtime compared to the BP plus ordered statistics decoding (BP+OSD) decoder \cite{roffe2020decoding,panteleev2021degenerate}
+Another class of clustering-based decoders leverages belief propagation (BP) outcomes to guide cluster formation, prioritizing high-likelihood error mechanisms; examples include BP plus localized statistics decoding (BP+LSD) \cite{hillmann2025localized} and ambiguity clustering (AC) \cite{wolanski2025ambiguity}.
+Specifically, the BP+LSD decoder first runs BP, accepting its solution if it converges, and otherwise applying LSD postprocessing.
+In LSD, (i) clusters are grown incrementally by including adjacent error mechanisms with highest BP likelihoods and (ii), (iii) a matrix factorization algorithm called on-the-fly elimination enables efficient validity check and local decoding \cite{roffe2020decoding,panteleev2021degenerate}.
+We provide a detailed description of BP+LSD in Methods, as it serves as the primary decoder throughout our numerical analysis.